FMA IAe 33 Pulqui II: Testing and evaluation

 To prove the soundness of the IAe 33 design, two gliders built under contract by another expatriate, Reimar Horten, were constructed and used for aerodynamics testing in 1948–1949, including flights by Tank himself.
 These tests revealed significant problems with lateral stability, resulting in modifications to the tail to address this problem before construction began on two prototype airframes.
 Due to the lack of modern machinery, the all-metal fabrication relied heavily on handcrafting, and fabricating the prototypes was a labor-intensive procedure.
 President Perón envisioned that a benefit of setting up an aviation factory in Argentina would be to introduce production standards comparable to world-class manufacturing facilities.
 However, Tank realized that production tools and jigs were not feasible at this stage and relied instead on essentially hand-built examples.
 The first airframe (No. 01) reserved for static testing, was subsequently destroyed during the tests.

 The first of the "flying" IAe 33 prototypes, (No. 02) built in 1950, completed its maiden flight on 27 June of that year, with Captain Edmundo Weiss at the controls.
 On the second flight, ex-Focke-Wulf test pilot Otto Behrens encountered severe lateral stability problems at speeds over 700 km/h and returned to the airfield as a precaution.
 Landing at very high speed, the aircraft bounced with sufficient force to cause the right main undercarriage strut to fail.
 During repairs to the aircraft, in order to rectify the "tricky" landing characteristics, the front undercarriage strut was increased in length, which served to alter the angle of incidence of the aircraft, while the shock absorbers were adjusted to have a greater "throw".
-Although never considered docile, the modifications improved the takeoff, landing and low-speed characteristics of the IAe 33.
+Although insufficient for the aircraft to be considered docile, the modifications improved the takeoff, landing and low-speed characteristics of the IAe 33.
 More serious aerodynamic problems persisted, stemming from tip stall— in which the wingtip stalled before the wingroot resulting in an unpredictable "rolling moment"— leading to a change in the wing leading edge near the wingroot, while the rudder was modified in an attempt to resolve the interminable lateral instability issues.
 In addition, the canopy was reinforced with two external frames and a small fairing was installed above the engine exhaust.